Natural Soap Making for Beginners: the Cold-Process Soap Making Method

 If you plan on using these ingredients then consider using lower temperatures or the sugars can burn and caramelise resulting in a different smell and colour than you were hoping for.

 A higher mixing temperature will mean that the colour of your soap will deepen dramatically due to a reaction called ‘Gelling’.
 If you’re after soft and light coloured bars then stick with lower temperatures.
 Please also read the section below on insulation since this will affect the colour of your soap too.

 Once your hard oils are fully melted, add your liquid oils, stir well, then check the temperature.
-Compare this against the temperature of your lye solution and adjust them until they’re within a degree or three of each other and your target mixing temperature.
-I’ve found that if the temperatures aren’t in the same range then your resulting soap will look and feel different, crumbly even.
-So make sure to keep them close.
+Compare this against the temperature of your lye solution and adjust them until they’re within ten degrees of each other and close to your target mixing temperature.

 Note: If you do not use a stick blender to mix your soap and instead opt for a spoon and/or wisk then expect your soap to take up to three hours to trace!

 Adding Ingredients at Trace

 Once your soap has traced you’ll need to work quickly to add in some of the more delicate ingredients to your soap batter.
 These will include your superfatting oil, essential oils, your antioxidant, and botanicals such as herbs and dried flower petals.

 You add these after trace for a couple of reasons.
 Firstly, the chemical process of saponification (the oils combining with the lye-solution) can be very hot and adding fragile ingredients during that phase can destroy and evaporate their beneficial and fragrant properties.

 Secondly, if you add whole ingredients, such as rolled oats, before the soap has traced, then the stick blender will pulse them up too.
 The last reason specifically touches on the superfatting of your recipe.